neon-bindings/rfcs/text/0000-jsbox.md

 }
 ```

-Data may only be borrowed immutability.
+Data may only be borrowed immutably.
 However, `RefCell` can be used to introduce interior mutability with dynamic borrow checking rules:

 ```rust
 fn create_pool(mut cx: FunctionContext) -> JsResult<JsBox<RefCell<Pool>>> {